- 1 paedophile, pederast

 Use to mean in a short time or soon, rather than now or at present.
 Present and presently are usually redundant when used to mean what is happening now.

 Capitalise only when a formal title before a name.

 No apostrophe.
-Unofficial name of the holiday celebrating George Washington's birthday, and observed on the third Monday in February.
-This usage comes up in our copy at least one day a year.
+Unofficial name of the holiday celebrating George Washington's and Abraham Lincoln's birthdays, and observed on the third Monday in February.
+AP follows same style.

 Use news conference unless broadcast journalists, photographer and camera operators have been excluded.